zhuolugmail/docker-wordpress-local/README.md

 Add hosts in custom domain manually in /etc/hosts file.

-Run the `create-cert` script to create SSL certificates for local https support.
+Optional: If you want to use https, Run the `create-cert` script to create SSL certificates for local https support.

     bash create-cert.sh